pyOpenSci/python-package-guide/documentation/readme-file-best-practices.md

 ### ✔️ Brief demonstration of how to use the package

-This description ideally includes a quick start vignette that provides a code sample demonstrating use of your package.
+This description ideally includes a quick start tutorial guide that provides a code sample demonstrating use of your package.

 ### ✔️ Descriptive links to package documentation, short tutorials